 A Winder resident who was arrested Tuesday, Sept.
 11, outside a local grocery store threatened to sue the county and the arresting officer.

-The officer responded to the Winder Ingles in reference to a disorderly suspect who had a verbal disagreement with the store manager.
+The officer responded to the Winder in reference to a disorderly suspect who had a verbal disagreement with the store manager.
 When the officer exited his patrol vehicle and approached the suspect, whom the officer recognized from previous incidents, the suspect was reportedly loud and boisterous and began to curse at the officer, asking who had called police.

 The officer then told the suspect to put his hand behind his back and placed him under arrest.

 "He continued to cuss and asked why I was locking him up," the incident report reads.
-"He stated that it was a racial thing and that he was going to sue the county and myself."
+"He stated that it as a racial thing and that he was going to sue the county and myself."

 Hoyt Hayes, 58, of 249 Capital Ave. in Winder was charged with disorderly conduct and public drunkenness.

 You might also be interested in reading: